Excellence in Ministry

 - Providing more informed financial leadership to their congregations.
 EIM pastors are finding their voice in matters of money and faith and preaching more boldly about generosity, leading their churches to live more generous lives.

 “This program has been a critical component of our financial well-being over the last two years and has encouraged my spouse and I to be more financially informed while providing needed relief from the stresses of our indebtedness.”

 “My spouse and I have had budget meetings that allow us to set goals and evaluate our habits and progress.
 As a result of the grant money given to us, we were able to pay off a big medical bill and eliminate a significant monthly expense.
 We can now make that money work for us by placing it in our Benefit Accumulation Account with the Pension Fund."

 Each year, 20 pastors in their first five years of ministry are selected to participate in the EIM program.
-See the link to the left to learn more about eligibility and application materials.
+See the Application page to learn more about eligibility and application materials.

 After being selected, pastors (and their spouses, if married) participate in a three-day Personal Finance Academy where they join with peers to sharpen their skills in financial management.
 Then, pastors connect monthly in small peer groups for support and accountability.
 EIM pastors then gather for two more face-to-face retreats where they share in conversations about their theology of money, leading stewardship, and preaching on the topic of money.

 In addition to the financial training and peer support, EIM pastors also receive a financial relief grant of $8,000 (plus $2,000 for taxes) to help pay off debt and/or fund an emergency savings account.